ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx_USB.txt

 rexx /Volumes/OOREXX5/ooRexx5/share/ooRexx/rexxcps (benchmark)

-When done, to stop using the USB install:
+7. When done, to stop using ooRexx from USB Stick:

 - kill any rexx or rxapi process using kill <PID>